 - Grease or oil stains: Sprinkle the spot with baking soda or cornstarch.
 Rub the powder in gently with a damp rag.
 Let it sit overnight, and then brush the residue off with a dry cloth.

 - Ink stains: Wet a cotton swab with rubbing alcohol or nail polish remover and blot the stain.
 Avoid rubbing to prevent spreading the ink.
 Continue blotting until the stain disappears.
 Then, wipe with a damp cloth and dry with a towel.

 - Scuff marks: Apply a glob of non-gel toothpaste to the scuff and rub with a soft cloth.
 Wipe away the toothpaste with a damp cloth and dry with a towel.

 Now that your leather boots look shiny and new, you may wish the rest of your house did as well.
 However, with your busy lifestyle, you may not have the time or energy to wipe, scrub, clean, dust, and disinfect.
 At the same time, you want to live in a clean house.

 The solution to this dilemma is to call upon Molly Maid for skilled housekeeping.
 We tackle your most tedious tasks so you don’t have to.
-Our services are flexible, allowing you to schedule a single deep-cleaning, occasional cleaning, or routine assistance from our highly trained housekeepers.
+Our services are flexible, allowing you to schedule an occasional cleaning or routine assistance from our highly trained housekeepers.

 Contact your local Molly Maid or call us at (800) 654-9647 today to arrange professional house cleaning services near you.
-If you have too many boots, Mr. Handyman can make a custom closet or laundry room organizer to store your collection.
+If you have too many boots, Mr. Handyman - a fellow Neighborly company - can make a custom closet or laundry room organizer to store your collection.